tnbsuntae/Credit_Card_Churn_Project/README.md

 _Python code of model selection and tuning_

 # Model Training
-All models were trained using the GridSearchCV library, which evaluates them based on their accuracy scores.
-The best-performing model was XGBoost, achieving an roc auc score of 99.70%.
+All models were trained using the GridSearchCV library, which evaluates them based on their roc-auc scores.
+The best-performing model was XGBoost, achieving an roc-auc score of 0.997.

 ```python
 grids = {}